SaviorXTanren/StreamingClientLibrary/README.md

 - Finish full REST web API functionality with associated unit tests
 - Develop interactive API functionality, unit tests, and sample app
 - Develop full-scale sample app using both REST web APIs and interactive APIs
+- Add ViewModels to all APIs to make ramp-up development work easier and put less focus on knowing the dev docs top-to-bottom

 ## How do I get started using it?
 There are two sample apps created the help showcase some the setup needed and how to use the APIs.
 Additionally, there are a large serious of unit tests that go through all of the individual functionality that you can look at.
 I plan on creating more formal documentation soon.